 Residential settlement in rural areas is usually based on an appreciation of the bush and often a willingness to revegetate previously cleared areas.
-With an undulating topography, there is also the attraction of distant views.
+With an undulating topography, there is also the attraction of distant views (including ranges, valleys and central and metropolitan Melbourne).
 Inappropriate historical subdivisions have created a significant number of small lots in the Green Wedge, making it susceptible to demand for rural residential development.
-However, rural residential development is often unsuitable in these areas as they have high bushfire risk and significant environmental values, and lack infrastructure and facilities.
+However, rural areas often residential development is often unsuitable in these areas as they have high bushfire risk and significant environmental values, and lack existing infrastructure and facilities.
 There is also ongoing land use conflict between agricultural and rural residential land uses and a risk that further rural residential development will fragment rural land into unviable land parcels.